kaionabuco/shoui520.github.io/docs/routine.md

 English subtitles display at the same time, which is bad for learning because English subs can confuse you when you try to understand the actual Japanese structure behind the meaning.
 For just giving context to the audio, they are fine though.
 Anyway, to disable English subtitles, click the CC icon on the video player controls and click Off.

-By using ++shift++ on a word, Yomichan should pop up with a dictionary definition.
+By using ++shift++ on a word, Yomitan should pop up with a dictionary definition.

 But there is a problem.
 The subtitle file for Love Live is horribly **out of sync**!